 - 1972 and Newer = 0% multiplier – I chose 1972 because thats a nice middle point between when SLRs were large and clunky bricks of metal aimed at professionals, and when compact electronic cameras became the norm.
 By 1972, almost every camera used some form of electronics, had some type of auto exposure mode, and was designed with ease of use as a priority.
 While cameras from this era can still be excellent, I don’t think they deserve any extra points.

-- 1959 – 1971 = 20% multiplier – In 1959 both Nikon Released the first 35mm SLRs, the Flex and Nikon F and from that point forward, camera design and quality forever changed.
+- 1959 – 1971 = 20% multiplier – In 1959 both Canon and Nikon released their first 35mm SLRs, the Canonflex and Nikon F, and from that point forward, camera design and quality forever changed.
 Rangefinder cameras were still very common, but the ease of use and costs were coming down to the point where almost everyone could use them.
 These cameras are both modern and vintage at the same time and as such deserve a 20% bonus.